Ukraine travel advice

 Public transportation

-Kyiv has a punctual and reliable metro system.
+Kyiv has a reliable metro system.
 Buses, however, are usually overcrowded and in poor condition.

-At airports, order a taxi from a designated taxi booth within the arrivals terminal or use a trusted ride-sharing app.
+At public transportation hubs, order a taxi from a designated taxi booth within the arrivals terminal or use a trusted ride-sharing app.
+Do the same in the city instead of hailing a taxi on the street.
+Negotiate fares in advance to avoid excessive fares.

 Air travel